-In the Solvency II balance sheet, the participation is valued using the equity method, using a Solvency II consistent recognition and measurement for the holding's balance sheet, amounting to EUR 190.5 thousand.
+In the Solvency II balance sheet, the shares in affiliated undertakings are valued using the equity method, using a Solvency II consistent recognition and measurement for the holding's balance sheet, amounting to EUR 190.5 thousand.
 The company is holding 100% participation in FRIDAY Technology Sp. z o.o in Warsaw, Poland.

 % of holding Own funds Result of the year Leagal Seat SII value of participation in '000 EUR FRIDAY Technology Sp. z o.o.
-100.00% 289.7 125.5 Warsaw, Poland 190.5
+100.00% 556.8 267.1 Warsaw, Poland 190.5